WordPress/wordpress-playground/packages/php-wasm/README.md

 -   _phpLoaderModule_ `Module`: The ESM-wrapped Emscripten module.
 Consult the Dockerfile for the build process.
 -   _jsEnv_ `string`: The current JavaScript environment.
 One of: NODE, WEB, or WEBWORKER.
--   _phpModuleArgs_ `Object`: Optional.
-The Emscripten module arguments, see <https://emscripten.org/docs/api_reference/module.html#affecting-execution>.
+-   _phpModuleArgs_ `Object`: The Emscripten module arguments, see <https://emscripten.org/docs/api_reference/module.html#affecting-execution>.
--   _dataDependenciesModules._ `Module[]`: Optional.
-A list of the ESM-wrapped Emscripten data dependency modules.
+-   _dataDependenciesModules._ `Module[]`: A list of the ESM-wrapped Emscripten data dependency modules.

 ## php-server.js